NOVA-IMS-Innovation-and-Analytics-Lab/geometric-smote/README.rst

 ===============

 Implementation of the G-SMOTE algorithm.
-Fully compatible with the Scikit-Learn and Imbalanced-Learn API.
+Fully compatible with the scikit-learn and imbalanced-learn API.

 Prerequisites
 =============
-- NumPy
+- numpy
-- Scikit-Learn
+- scikit-learn
-- Imbalanced-Learn
+- imbalanced-learn

 Installation
 ============